TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.13 - New mechanics for building and buying units

 ### Last changes:
+v0.13.10 - 13.10.2023

+* Changes in methods that draw additional data about units;
+* Basic extra data is now shown when unit is selected;
+* Fix in start camera position.

 v0.13.9 - 09.10.2023

 * New way of storing movement targets;